sasmit-yadav/CloudBlogger/README.md

 A modern landing page for CloudBlogger with backend API for email handling and payment processing.

+## Hosted on a Real Domain

+CloudBlogger isn’t just another demo project—it’s deployed on a real, production-ready domain via industry-standard cPanel hosting!
+Forget localhost URLs—our platform delivers a seamless, professional experience accessible to users worldwide.
+From robust email handling to secure payment processing and blazing-fast page load times, everything is running live under the hood of a genuine web address.
+Whether you’re booking a demo, making a payment, or just browsing, you’re interacting with a fully hosted solution, not a prototype.

+**Why does this matter?**

+- No more “localhost” or “on-premise” limitations—CloudBlogger is up 24/7 on a real, branded domain.
+- Managed with cPanel: enjoy the reliability, security, and scalability trusted by web professionals everywhere.
+- HTTPS, custom DNS, backups, resource monitoring—everything you expect from a serious production deployment.
+- Accessible anywhere, anytime.
+Show it off to clients, friends, and investors with pride!

 ## Project Structure

 - `src/` — React frontend (TypeScript)